This week we continue our walk through a video poker

-Without further ado, here are the next batch of hands on our strategy table:
+Without further ado, here are the next batch of hands on

 · 4-Card Straight with 3 High Cards